 Individual tickets for Lake Lucerne boat trips can be purchased once you’ve boarded a boat.
 There’s no surcharge for purchasing the ticket once you’re on the boat.

 In addition to that, you can also buy tickets at the year-round offices in Weggis and Lucerne.
 Ticket offices in other towns are open only seasonally.
-It’s also possible to get tickets from most railway operators, and you can even buy them online.
+Getting tickets from most railway operators is also possible, and you can even buy them online.

 Can I reserve some seats for the Lake Lucerne cruise?

 You can reserve seats only in the dining and lounge areas of the boats.
-You can’t reserve seats for the upper deck and they’re assigned on a first-come first served basis.
+You can’t reserve seats for the upper deck; they’re assigned on a first-come, first-served basis.

-Also, groups of ten or more people must make a group reservation, but keep in mind that this doesn’t include a fixed seat reservation.
+Also, groups of ten or more people must make a group reservation, but remember that this doesn’t include a fixed seat reservation.